ParamBirje/JobsAhoy/PROJECT-NAVIGATION.md

 - If images are used by other components in the **same directory path** for eg. `src/app/about/MyComponent1.tsx`, `src/app/about/MyComponent2.tsx` and `src/app/about/_components/MyComponent3.tsx` are using the type, we put the image in `src/app/about/_lib/assets`.

-- If the image is accessed elsewhere in multiple routes, the types should go in `src/lib/assets`.
+- If the image is accessed elsewhere in multiple routes, the assets should go in `src/lib/assets`.

 ## API routes `/api`